Realizations The Autobiography

 Back to Main Page

-About the Jews
+I Discover the Jews

 Meditation, yoga, and effort at chastity clear your vision and give you perception.
 I grew up without much awareness of Jews except that they were one of the religions.
 My father never said a word about Jews.
 I never heard him even say the word "Jew."
 Neither did my mother.
 Never mentioned Jews even obliquely.
 I had 3 brothers and they never said anything about Jews.
 And two sisters.
 With dad having fought in WWII you might think he'd have some words about Germany, or the Jews, Hitler, or at least the Japanese.
 But he never even said an ill word about either the Japanese or the Germans, though he saw his friends killed on Saipan by them.
 My dad was just too noble to speak ill of other races.